alanedwardes/Ae.Dns/README.md

 See [samples/BasicUdpServer/Program.cs](samples/BasicUdpServer/Program.cs)

 ### Advanced UDP Server
-A more advanced UDP server which uses the `DnsCachingClient` and `DnsRoundRobinClient` to cache DNS answers from multiple upstream clients, and the `RemoteSetFilter` to block domains from a remote hosts file.
+A more advanced UDP server which uses the `DnsCachingClient` and `DnsRandomClient` to cache DNS answers from multiple upstream clients, and the `RemoteSetFilter` to block domains from a remote hosts file.

 See [samples/AdvancedUdpServer/Program.cs](samples/AdvancedUdpServer/Program.cs)